‘Creativity is allowing yourself to make mistakes. Design is knowing which ones to keep.’

 - Use of hand tools and machines

-- Designing and making using the design cycle for guidance, including developing a design brief and specification, research skills, developing and modelling designs, planning and making their designs, and evaluating their end product.
+- Designing and making using iterative design methods, including developing a design brief and specification, research skills, developing and modelling designs, planning and making their designs, and testing and evaluating their product, both during and at the end of the making process.